 Sprott Shaw College is an Immigration, Refugees and Citizenship Canada Designated Learning Institution.
-To apply for a study permit on or after June 1, 2014, you will need to include the Designated Learning Institution number (DLI #), which is the number that begins with the letter “O”, on your application form.
+To apply for a study permit, you will need to include the Designated Learning Institution number (DLI #), which is the number that begins with the letter “O”, on your application form.

 Our DLI# is O19278865162 and is registered with our Head Office in Burnaby, British Columbia.

 For more information about the DLI, visit https://www.canada.ca/en/services/immigration-citizenship.html.

 Before you can apply to enter Canada as an international student, you must show proof that you have been accepted by Sprott Shaw College.
 If you are not a permanent resident or citizen of Canada and plan to study in Canada for more than six months, you will need a study permit.

 For information about country-specific visa applications, study/work permits, visa extensions, and more, please choose one of the links below from the Government of Canada’s website: